 Reverse T3 itself also has some harmful side-effects.

 RT3 is not merely “inert” — science has shown that both T4 and RT3 can activate receptors on the plasma membrane of endothelial cells and cancer cells.
 When these hormones are present in excess quantity, their role is biologically harmful.
-In endothelium (the lining of blood vessels, heart tissue, and lymphatic vessels), RT3 activates cell wall receptors that cause endothelial dysfunction and worsen diseases of the heart and vascular system.
+In endothelium (the lining of blood vessels, heart tissue, and lymphatic vessels), RT3 activates cell membrane receptors that cause endothelial dysfunction and worsen diseases of the heart and vascular system.
 In cancer cells, both T4 and RT3 can trigger the proliferation of cancer.

 Explore our website to read more blog posts about the research on Low T3 syndrome by using the “search” function.